LTX 120mm POLYSTYRENE FIXING PLUG 200PCS

 Pro Tips From UK Installers Using LTX 120 mm Plugs

-The 120 mm plug is the procurement-simplifier on mixed-substrate jobs — a few specific habits keep the rated pull-out reliable across the varied conditions it has to handle.
+The 120 mm plug is the procurement-simplifier on mixed-substrate jobs, and a few specific habits keep the rated pull-out reliable across the varied conditions it has to handle.

-• I always reduce impact energy on older lime-mortar brickwork.
-Pre-1919 solid walls have softer joints than modern brick — full hammer setting blows out the surrounding masonry and turns a clean 10 mm hole into a 15 mm crater.
-A lower setting or a brief rotation-only pilot keeps the substrate intact.
+• Reduce impact energy on older lime-mortar brickwork.
+Pre-1919 solid walls have softer joints than modern brick, and full hammer setting can turn a clean 10 mm hole into a wider crater, so a lower setting or brief rotation-only pilot keeps the substrate intact.

-• I always test-fit one plug before committing to the full elevation on unfamiliar retrofit substrates.
-The "plaster thickness" on an old property is rarely 20 mm dead-flat — it can vary 15–30 mm across the same wall.
-One test fix confirms the 120 mm length still engages structural masonry before the pallet goes up.
+• Test-fit one plug before committing to the full elevation on unfamiliar retrofit substrates.
+Plaster thickness on an old property is rarely a flat 20 mm — it can vary 15–30 mm across one wall — so one test fix confirms the 120 mm still engages structural masonry before the pallet goes up.

-• I always immerse-mount on dark renders.
-The χ drop from 0.001 to 0.000 W/K is small in isolation, but across 100+ fixings on a typical elevation it removes the faint cap-pattern that otherwise shows through dark finishes in low winter sun.
+• Immerse-mount on dark renders.
+The χ drop from 0.001 to 0.000 W/K is small per fixing, but across 100+ fixings on an elevation it removes the faint cap-pattern that shows through dark finishes in low winter sun.

-• I always change to rotation-only on aerated concrete and lightweight block.
-Hammer mode shatters the cellular structure around the hole; the visible powder coming back is broken cells, not just drilling dust, and pull-out value drops with it.
+• Change to rotation-only on aerated concrete and lightweight block.
+The visible powder returning from hammer mode is broken cells, not just dust, and the pull-out value drops with it.

-• I always pull-test one plug per 50 on retrofit substrates of unknown age or grade.
-A simple manual pull on a sample confirms the substrate delivers rated resistance before the next pallet goes up the scaffold.
+• Pull-test one plug per 50 on retrofit substrates of unknown age or grade.
+A manual pull on a sample confirms rated resistance before the next pallet goes up the scaffold.

 Is the LTX 120 mm Plug Right for Your Project?

-• 80 mm EPS on retrofit walls with existing plaster: The 120 mm length absorbs the legacy plaster layer while maintaining full embedment into the structural substrate.
-Pair with a graphite EPS cap for a flush thermal finish.
+• 80 mm EPS on retrofit walls with existing plaster: the 120 mm length absorbs the legacy plaster while maintaining full embedment into the structural substrate, paired with a graphite EPS cap for a flush thermal finish.

-• 90 mm EPS on clean new-build masonry: The 120 mm length is the matched specification for enhanced thermal targets on modern blockwork or concrete.
+• 90 mm EPS on clean new-build masonry: the 120 mm is the matched specification for enhanced thermal targets on modern blockwork or concrete.

-• Mixed retrofit/new-build elevations on the same job: The 120 mm plug covers both conditions, removing the need to split-order between 110 mm and 140 mm variants.
-Common on housing-association programmes and extension projects.
+• Mixed retrofit/new-build elevations on one job: the 120 mm covers both conditions, removing the need to split-order between 110 mm and 140 mm — common on housing-association programmes and extension projects.

-• Clean new-build with 80 mm boards: Step down to the LTX 110 mm plug, which is the more precise length for substrates without a plaster layer.
+• Clean new-build with 80 mm boards: step down to the LTX 110 mm plug, the more precise length for substrates without a plaster layer.

-• Need 80–90 mm boards to go with these plugs?
-The graphite EPS insulation boards stock both thicknesses in matching pack sizes, ready to pair on a single order.
+• 80–90 mm boards to go with these plugs: the graphite EPS insulation boards stock both thicknesses in matching pack sizes, ready to pair on a single order.

 FAQ — LTX 120 mm Coverage, Compatibility, Substrate Limits